hvianna/audioMotion.js/docs/user-interface.md

 Selects the analyzer background.

-- **Gradient default** uses the background color defined by the currently selected gradient - when the [LED effect](#mode) is on, this shows the "unlit" LEDs instead;
+- **Gradient default** uses the background color defined by the currently selected gradient - when the [LED effect](#mode-switches) is on, this shows the "unlit" LEDs instead;
 - **Black** uses a black background;
 - **Album cover** displays the album cover for the current song.
 See also [Image Fit](#image-fit) and [Image Dim](#image-dim) settings.

 You can cycle through the available options using the **B** keyboard shortcut.

-Album covers are retrieved from the songs' metadata.
-When a picture is not found in the metadata, **audioMotion** will look for a file named
-*cover* or *folder* (with a jpg, png, gif or bmp extension) in the song's folder.
+Album covers are preferably retrieved from song metadata.
+When a picture is not found in the metadata, **audioMotion** will look for jpg, png, gif or bmp files in the song's folder, and will use any image which filename contains the words *cover*, *folder* or *front* (in this order), or the first image found otherwise.

 #### Image Fit

 When [Background](#background) is set to **Album cover**, this option selects the size and positioning of the image.

 - **Adjust** - resizes the image so it fills the entire canvas;
-- **Center** - displays the image horizontally centered on the canvas;
+- **Center** - displays the image horizontally centered on the canvas (default);
 - **Pulse** - makes the image pulsate to the beat of the song;
 - **Repeat** - repeats the image horizontally to fill the canvas;
 - **Zoom In** - image is initially centered on the canvas and slowly zooms in as the song plays;